catbird-clue/Gem-Cloud-CLI-GCC-/README.md

 This is a session-only tool, but you can easily carry your work across multiple sessions using the summary feature.

 1.  **Work in a Session:** Upload your project and work with the AI as usual.
-2.  **Generate Summary:** At the end of a session, click the **"Summarize Session"** button (the document icon in the File Explorer).
+2.  **Generate Context:** At the end of a session, click the **"Generate Context"** button (the document icon in the File Explorer).
 3.  **Review and Save:** The AI will generate a summary of your conversation and propose saving it to a file (usually `AI_Memory/session_summary.md`).
 This will appear as a new message in the chat.
 Review the proposed change and click **"Apply Changes"** to save it to your project.
-4.  **Download Your Work:** Download the new summary file and any other modified files from the File Explorer.
+4.  **Download Your Work:** Download the new context file and any other modified files from the File Explorer.
 5.  **Continue Later:** To continue your work in a new session, simply upload your project folder again, making sure it includes the `AI_Memory/session_summary.md` file.
 The AI will read the summary and be fully up-to-date on your project's history and goals.

 ---